sunomura/commercialization-public/customize/desktop/customize-cosa.md

 > [!Note]
 > This feature is only supported in Windows 10, version 1703 for desktop editions (Home, Pro, Enterprise, and Education)

+COSA can be extended with OEM-generated provisioning packages during desktop imaging.
+This enables OEMs to introduce new COSA profiles to the database, as well as replace or extend existing COSA profiles.
+For example, you can add a profile for a mobile virtual network operator (MVNO) not currently in COSA, or a new partner for Data Marketplace, by creating an answer file that contains the settings.
+You can also change or remove an existing profile using the `Replace` operator in the existing answer file.

 > [!Important]
+> When using `Replace` to change or remove a profile, there are certain settings, listed below, which should not be modified or removed by OEMs.
+These settings are either system specific, or contractual settings between Microsoft and Mobile Operators (MOs), and their values should be preserved.
+>
+> * Support DataMarketplace
+> * DataMarketplace Roaming UI Enabled
+> * Account Experience URL
+> * Branding Name
+> * Branding Icon Name
+> * Use Branding Name on Roaming

+> [!Important]
 > Microsoft is collecting the following telemetry data related to the COSA:
 > - AfterMarketProfile – Published when an OEM package adds a new profile.
 Data includes the profile ID (typically a GUID) as well as the targeting info for the profile (such as MCC, MNC, SPN, and so on).
 > - ProfileReplaced – Published when the OEM package replaces a COSA profile.
 Data is the profile ID.
 > - ProfileSuppressedByAfterMarketProfile – Published when an OEM package contains a profile that matches when a COSA profile also matches.
 The telemetry data contains the Profile ID.

-COSA can be extended with OEM-generated provisioning packages during desktop imaging.
-This enables OEMs to replace or extend existing COSA profiles, as well as introduce new ones.
-For example, you can add a profile for a mobile virtual network operator (MVNO) not currently in COSA, or a new partner for Data Marketplace.
-You can also replace or disable an existing profile.

-It is recommended that your organization submit any MO profile changes made to extend COSA to Microsoft.
-To learn more, see [APN database submission](https://msdn.microsoft.com/en-us/windows/hardware/drivers/mobilebroadband/apn-database-submission).
+We recommend MOs and organizations submit any profile changes made to extend COSA to Microsoft.
+To learn more, see [COSA/APN database submission](https://docs.microsoft.com/en-us/windows-hardware/drivers/mobilebroadband/apn-database-submission).

 ## To add a new profile

 You can add a new profile that is not yet included in the COSA database using the following steps.

-1. Create an answer file or edit an existing answer file that contains the new profiles.
+1. Create an answer file or edit an existing answer file that contains the new profile settings.
 Here is an example:

   ```
     <?xml version="1.0" encoding="UTF-8"?>